kvietmeier/PowerShell/README.md

-### PowerShell Scripting Projects
+### PowerShell Scripting Samples, Snippets, and my profile mods.

 ---

-Various scripts I have written for projects and code snippets I have found useful
+Various scripts I have written for projects and code snippets I have found useful.

+Most of my PowerShell scripts are elsewhere, this repo is primarily to share my profile mods.